-Snakeskin Agate Stones from Oregon
+Snakeskin Agate from Oregon

 Snakeskin agate is a distinctive mineral from Oregon, U.S.A.